Geometric models for the algebraic hearts in the derived category of a gentle algebra: A geometric model for the module category of a gentle algebra

 Furthermore, all of such morphisms form a basis of the space $\Ext^\omega(M_\za,M_\zb)$, unless \begin{enumerate}[\rm(1)] \item $\za$ and $\zb$ are the same $\bpoint$-arc.
 In this case, the identity map is the extra basis map of $\Hom(M_\za,M_\zb)$; \item $\za$ and $\zb$ are the same closed curve and $M_\za\cong M_\zb$.
-In this case, the identity map is the extra basis map in $\Hom(M_\za,M_\zb)$, and the self-extension corresponding to the Auslander-Reiten sequence of $M_\za$ is the extra basis map of $\Ext^1(M_\za,M_\zb)$. \end{enumerate} \end{theorem}
+In this case, the identity map is the extra basis map in $\Hom(M_\za,M_\zb)$, and the self-extension corresponding to the Auslander-Reiten sequence of $M_\za$ is the extra basis map of $\Ext^1(M_\za,M_\zb)$. \end{enumerate} \end{theorem} \begin{proof} Firstly we show that each oriented intersection from $\za$ to $\zb$ with weight $\omega$ gives rise to a morphism in $\Ext^\omega(M_\za,M_\zb)$.
+When the oriented intersection arises from an interior intersection $q$, this directly follows from the equalities \eqref{equ:morph2} and \eqref{equ:morph3} and the definition of the weight of an oriented intersection given in Proposition-Definition \ref{definition:extension in interior} and Definition \ref{definition:weighted intersections} respectively.

-The rest of this subsection will be devoted to introduce the concepts appearing in the theorem as well as the proof of the theorem.
-In the following we will fix $(\cals,\calm,\zD^*_s)$ to be a marked surface with a simple coordinate.
-When we say zigzag curves we mean the zigzag curves on $(\cals,\calm)$ with respect to $\zD^*_s$.